 The American Express Business Gold Rewards Card strikes a great balance between traditional charge card and credit card.
 There is no automatic credit limit, so you do not have to worry about running up a large tab.
 You will have access to a limited amount of funds, but that amount grows as you establish a solid repayment history.
 You will also get to enjoy impressive perks.
 Including employee misuse protection which will refund you if staff members use a company card to make an unauthorized purchase.
 But the best part of all?
 The Business Gold Rewards Card comes with flexible payment options.
 This allows you to wait up to 55 days to repay your statement interest-free.

-Unfortunately though, the Business Gold Rewards Card is not a great pick if you plan to carry a balance for two months or more.
+Unfortunately, though, the Business Gold Rewards Card is not a great pick if you plan to carry a balance for two months or more.
 Like the Platinum Card, it comes with a 30% annual interest rate.
-Though you can lock some of the balance into a 19.99% annual interest rate.

 American Express Business Platinum Card